CypherpunkArmory/Holepunch-Site/src/content/docs/documentation/index.md

 ### Synopsis

-Expose a local web server on the ports you specify.
+Expose local servers running on the ports you specify.
-Example: `punch it http:8080 https:8443` will expose a local web server running on port 8080 and an https web server running on port 8443.
+Example: `punch it http:8080 https:8443 tcp:2000` will expose a local web server running on port 8080, an https web server running on port 8443 and a tcp server running on port 2000.
 You can provide an optional argument to specify the name of a reserved subdomain you want to associate this with.
 Example: `punch it http:8080 https:8443 mydomain` will expose a local web server running on port 8080 via "http://mydomain.holepunch.io" and an https web server running on port 8443 via "https://mydomain.holepunch.io".
 Otherwise it will default to using a new unreserved subdomain.
+Types supported are http, https and tcp.
+You can have any number type:port pairs in one command.
 `punch it <type:port>... [subdomain] [flags]`

 ### Options